orwoods/networking/README.md

 ## 📋 Overview

-**@orwoods/networking** is a lightweight npm library designed for rapid and seamless setup of gRPC clients and servers in Node.js.
+**@orwoods/networking** is a lightweight npm library designed for rapid and seamless setup of clients and servers for Kafka and gRPC in Node.js.
 It includes one-command generation of build files from `.proto` files, with full TypeScript support for streamlined development.

 ## 🚀 Features

 - 🌐 **Easy gRPC Setup**: Effortlessly set up both gRPC clients and servers.
+- 🌐 **Easy Kafka Setup**: Effortlessly set up both Kafka clients and servers.
 - ⚙️ **Proto Compilation**: One-command generation of TypeScript classes from `.proto` files.
 - 🛠 **TypeScript Support**: Full TypeScript support for type-safe development.
 - 📦 **Zero Configuration**: Minimal configuration needed to get started.